-- (1) The Board is in charge of the property of the Church, the conduct of its business affairs, the control of its administration, and the general supervision of the programs and activities of the Church. - (2) Except for the call of a minister, the Board will employ personnel to operate the Church. - (3) The Board may: - a) appoint standing or ad hoc committees it considers necessary - b) define appropriate terms of reference and delegate powers to the committee, which is responsible to the Board. - c) appoint an officer or trustee as an ex-officio committee member - (4) The Board may enter into contracts to lease any portion of the Church property.
-The Board may enter into any other contract if the cost does not exceed (\$12,000) \$15,000.
-However the Board may not buy or sell any real property unless authorized by a congregational meeting. - (5) The Board may advise a minister on his or her general duties. - (6) The Board will have no authority over the endowment fund, except as provided in these bylaws. - (7) The Board will meet from time to time to deal with the affairs of the Church, usually monthly from September to June, at a time agreed to by the members of the Board. - (8) A majority of the Board members constitute a quorum, unless otherwise resolved by the Board. - (9) If a decision is required between scheduled meetings, the President may conduct a poll of all the Board members by telephone, by e-mail or by a combination of methods, and must keep a record of each person's response (in favour, opposed or abstain).
-The President must report the record of decision at the next meeting of the Board.
-Any matter decided by a poll must be ratified at the next regularly called meeting of the Board. - (10) Provided all members of the Board have similar access to electronic technology, a meeting of the Board may be conducted by teleconference, or other technical means, that provide for simultaneous aural communication among all participants.
+- 1. The Board oversees the property of the Church, the conduct of its business affairs, the control of its administration, and the general supervision of the programs and activities of the Church. - 2.
+Except for the call of a minister, the Board will employ personnel to operate the Church. - 3.
+The Board may: - a. appoint standing or ad hoc committees it considers necessary. - b. define appropriate terms of reference and delegate powers to the committee, which is responsible to the Board. - c. appoint an officer or trustee as an ex-officio committee member. - 4.
+Financial Powers of the Board: - a.
+The Board may enter into contracts to lease or rent any portion of the church property.
+The Board may decline to rent to groups that are not aligned with the Church's principles. - b.
+The Board may not buy or sell any real property unless authorized by a congregational meeting. - c.
+The Board may approve up to a total of 10% of the annual operating budget.
+This includes non-budgeted contracts, adjustments to the operating budget, spending reserves, and unbudgeted capital spending.
+Larger amounts require congregational approval. - d.
+Amounts over 10% may be spent in an emergency to prevent imminent damage to the church and property; however, a congregational meeting will need to be held as soon as practicable to ratify this action. - e.
+The Board may decline or return donations or revenue that are not in keeping with the Church's principles, do not meet the needs of the church, or contain restrictions that are not appropriate for the church.
+The Board must approve the creation of any new restricted funds and approve any in-kind donations. - f.
+The Board will ensure that fundraising activities are focused on the church's needs and that there are no conflicting fundraising events. - 5.
+The Board may advise a minister on his or her general duties. - 6.
+The Board will have no authority over the endowment fund, except as provided in these bylaws. - 7.
+The Board will meet from time to time to deal with the affairs of the Church, usually monthly from September to June, at a time agreed to by the members of the Board.
+Meetings may be online or in person. - 8.
+A majority of the Board members constitute a quorum. - 9.
+If a decision is required between scheduled meetings, the President may conduct a poll of all the Board members by telephone, by e-mail, or by a combination of methods, and must keep a record of each person's response (in favour, opposed, or abstain).
+The President must report the record of the decision at the next meeting of the Board.
+Any matter decided by a poll must be ratified at the next regularly called meeting of the Board.

+10. Provided all members of the Board have similar access to electronic technology, a meeting of the Board may be conducted by teleconference, or other electronic means, that provide for simultaneous aural communication among all participants.